Scope of application

 Therefore, it should no longer be necessary to consider the « date by which the problem should have been noticed » but rather the « actual date on which the problem was noticed » (the applicant and not their representative, J1/20).

-Case of the notice of loss of rights
+Case of the notification of loss of rights

-The end of the impediment is deemed to occur at the latest upon receipt, by the responsible person, of the notice of loss of rights or the decision to refuse.
+The end of the impediment is deemed to occur at the latest upon receipt, by the responsible person, of the notification of loss of rights or the decision to refuse.

 The 10-day rule does not apply since this is a question of fact and not a legal fiction (J7/82).